Woo Sang-ho (footballer)

-Woo Sang-ho (born 7 December 1992) is a South Korean professional footballer who plays as a midfielder for FC Osaka.
+Woo Sang-ho (禹 相皓, U Sanho) is a professional footballer who plays as a midfielder for Kamatamare Sanuki.
+Born in Japan, he received his South Korean passport.

 Career

 Woo Sang-ho begin his career at youth team of Kashiwa Reysol.

 In July 2016, Woo signed with Daegu FC after a one-year spell in Montenegro.

 In 2022, Woo signed with FC Osaka.
 On 20 November 2022, he brought his club promoted to J3 League for the first time in history.

+In 2026, he transferred permanently to Kamatamare Sanuki.